Esophageal Cancer (cont.)

 Esophageal cancer is hard to control with current treatments.
 For that reason, many doctors encourage people with this disease to consider taking part in a clinical trial, a research study of new treatment methods.
 Clinical trials are an important option for people with all stages of esophageal cancer.
 See the Taking Part in Cancer Research section.

 You may have a team of specialists to help plan your treatment.
 Your doctor may refer you to specialists, or you may ask for a referral.
 You may want to see a gastroenterologist, a doctor who specializes in treating problems of the digestive organs.
-Other specialists who treat esophageal cancer include thoracic (chest) surgeons, thoracic surgical oncologists, medical oncologists, and radiation oncologists.
+Other specialists who treat esophageal cancer include thoracic (chest) surgeons, some of whom are called thoracic surgical oncologists, medical oncologists, and radiation oncologists.
 Your health care team may also include an oncology nurse and a registered dietitian.
 If your airways are affected by the cancer, you may have a respiratory therapist as part of your team.
 If you have trouble swallowing, you may see a speech pathologist.

 Your health care team can describe your treatment choices, the expected results of each, and the possible side effects.
 Because cancer therapy often damages healthy cells and tissues, side effects are common.
 Before treatment starts, ask your health care team about possible side effects and how treatment may change your normal activities.
 You and your health care team can work together to develop a treatment plan that meets your needs.